simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 #define ROOT_STRUCT_TYPE_PTR ROOT_STRUCT_TYPE *
 #define MAX_DEPTH 3
 ```

+Altogether, these definitions support explicit inspection of the schema types, their member values, and their sizes.

 ### Accessors
 The accessor is the most important part of serial-config.
 It presents a uniform address space between the user interface and a tethered device, allowing for low-overhead reads and writes across a schema instance.
 It supports universal schema handling: much of the library code can vary little between schemas, and with minimal additional code size and memory usage as schemas grow.